cs50victor/buildspace/README.md

-# buildspace
+# Buildspace AI

-buildspace demo. find and be found.
+`find and be found.`

+a more detailed docs coming soon.

 ## setup for mac

-- mkcenv --name buildspace
+- mkcenv --name buildspace -f environment.yml
 - `python server/agent.py start`

 ## how to add a new season